Business Tip for Culture Makers #521: Refresh Consent with a Pre-Launch Email

 - Some of the people who are subscribed to my email newsletter (#SundayLoveLetterByKellyDiels) have been on my list for TEN YEARS — so what they wanted when they signed up may not be what they want from me, now…nor even what I’m serving up

-- Some of the people on my list want my feminist analysis of our culture
+- Some of the people on my list want my critique and cultural commentary

-- Some of the people on my list want my feminist business/marketing tools
+- Some of the people on my list want my business and marketing tools

-- Some of the people are womxn trying to get out of shame and into power.
-They’re here for all my power-building, career-growing, self-authoring strategies and re-frames but don’t want to hear about my feminist marketing services or tools
+- Some of the people are women trying to get out of shame and into power.
+They’re here for all my power-building, career-growing, self-authoring strategies and re-frames but don’t want to hear about my marketing services or tools

 - Some people signed up for the weekly newsletter but do not want to get the mailers (the sales emails)